On the sensitivity of weak gravitational lensing to the cosmic expansion function: Functional derivative of the shear power spectrum

 of the growth factor with respect to the scale factor.
 Further defining the logarithmic derivative of both types of density-fluctuation power spectra with respect to the wave number by

 we can summarise the functional derivative of both types of power spectra by

-The first term on the right-hand side reflects the variation of the density-fluctuation power spectrum $P_\delta(k,a)$ in response to a change in the wave number $k$ where it is to be evaluated, which is in turn due to a change in the comoving radial distance $w(a)$ at fixed angular wave number $\ell$.
+The first term on the right-hand side reflects the variation of the density-fluctuation power spectrum $P_\delta(k,a)$ in response to a change in the wave number $k$ where it is to be evaluated, which is in turn due to a change in the comoving radial distance $w(a)$ at fixed angular wave number $\ell$. {{The function $\kappa(k,a)$ defined in (\ref{eq:16}) also takes the shape evolution of the non-linear power spectrum into account; see Fig.~\ref{fig:1}}}.
 The radial comoving distance $w(a)$ itself responds to variations in the expansion function $E(x)$ with $x > a$, as given by (\ref{eq:9}).
 The second term on the right-hand side reflects the variation of $P_\delta(k,a)$ with uncertainties in the time evolution of cosmic structures in response to changes in the expansion function $E(x)$.

-For evaluating the functional derivative (\ref{eq:17}), we use the linearly evolved CDM power spectrum by \cite{1986ApJ...304...15B} and the non-linearly evolved CDM power spectrum by \cite{2003MNRAS.341.1311S}.
+For evaluating the functional derivative (\ref{eq:17}), we use the linearly evolved CDM power spectrum by \citep{1986ApJ...304...15B} and the non-linearly evolved CDM power spectrum by \citep{2003MNRAS.341.1311S}.
 There are clearly newer descriptions of the non-linear density-fluctuation power spectrum, but we have convinced ourselves that its detailed shape is unimportant for our purposes.
-The function $\kappa$ is shown in Fig.~\ref{fig:1}, the functional derivative of the power spectra with respect to the expansion function is illustrated in Fig.~\ref{fig:2}.
+The function $\kappa$ is shown in Fig.~\ref{fig:1}, the functional derivatives of the power spectra with respect to the expansion function are illustrated in Fig.~\ref{fig:2a} (linear case) and Fig.~\ref{fig:2b} (non-linear case).

 The discontinuity of the functional derivative $\delta\ln P_\delta(a)/\delta E(x)$ at $x = a$ is the combined effect of the two terms in (\ref{eq:17}).
 While the first term occurs only for $x>a$ because it is due to varying the radial comoving distance from the observer to the density fluctuation, the second term also contributes at $x<a$ because it reflects the growth of density fluctuations over time.